-Rewards are viewed as a positive motivator that help identify accomplishment, this is a good thing.
-Yet, too much of a good thing can become bad.
-If users are being rewarded for every little action the clarity and weight of rewards is lost on them, making the reward system null and void, resulting in users losing interest.
+Rewards are viewed as a positive motivator that helps identify accomplishment, this is a good thing, yet, too much of a good thing can become bad.
+If users are being rewarded for every little action the clarity and weight of the rewards system become null and void, resulting in users losing interest.

-Gamification is geared towards encouraging users to carry out specific actions, rewards are an indicator of growth and progression – if users are being rewarded for everything, the gamification pathways and direction becomes muddied, the objectives and intention for the user is unclear.
+Gamification is geared towards encouraging users to carry out specific actions and specific rewards are an indicator of growth and progression – if users are being rewarded for everything, the gamification pathways and direction becomes muddied, the objectives and intention for the user are unclear.

 The best way to avoid this issue is by keeping both the objectives and rewards simple.
 Choose two or three actions that you want your users to carry out.
 By rewarding users for carrying out these specific behaviours you can motivate them to do exactly what you want.

 Whether you’re conducting an engaging initiative for gamified learning, stirring up some friendly competition in the office or marketing a product to consumers, if you’re not offering a social component to your initiative then you are greatly reducing potential numbers of both participation and engagement.

 Effective gamification solutions do not confine themself to one point of contact.
 In fact, it flourishes under the possibilities of social sharing, chatrooms, social media groups and so on.
 As social creatures, if we do not have the ability to display our achievements, communicate or be a part of a community, the motivation may be lacking in our actions.